AI Estate Planning: Claude for Evanston Financial Planners

 |---|---|---|---|---|

-Claude's analysis revealed something the family hadn't considered: the estate tax exposure in the successful startup scenarios was manageable, but only if they restructured their Illinois trusts before moving to Texas.
+An analysis like this often surfaces something the family hadn't considered: the estate tax exposure in the successful-startup paths can be manageable, but only if the Illinois trusts are restructured before the move to a no-income-tax state.

-The recommendation: take the Austin opportunity, but structure it as a two-year pilot.
-Set up Texas residency immediately to capture the stock option gains tax-free.
-Keep the Evanston house as a rental property (managed by Mark's business partner) to preserve the option of moving back.
+A typical recommendation that falls out: take the opportunity, but structure it as a two-year pilot.
+Establish residency in the new state early to treat the option gains favorably.
+Keep the home as a rental to preserve the option of moving back.

-Most importantly, Claude modeled the decision tree for each year of the stock option vesting schedule.
-If the startup hits certain milestones in year one, accelerate the Texas move and consider early exercise strategies.
-If it stalls, the family can return to Illinois without major tax consequences.
+Just as important, Claude can map the decision tree for each year of the vesting schedule.
+If the startup hits certain milestones in year one, accelerate the move and weigh early-exercise strategies.
+If it stalls, the family can return home without major tax consequences.

 "The best decisions are reversible.
 When you can't reverse them, move slowly.
 When you can, move fast."

-But here's what mattered more than the tax savings: they made the decision with confidence because they understood all the outcomes in advance.
+And here is what matters more than any single tax figure: the family can make the decision with confidence because they understand the range of outcomes in advance.

 Practical Claude Workflows for Estate Planners